Operation Magistral: Operation

-Capture of the Satukandav Pass
+Capture of the Sata-Kandow Pass

-The Satukandav Pass, 30 km east of Gardez, was the main passage between Kabul and Khost.
+The Sata-Kandow Pass, 30 km east of Gardez, was the main passage between Kabul and Khost.
 Here the Mujahideen placed their main blocking position, concentrating their forces and digging in anti-aircraft guns and other heavy weapons.
-To defend the approaches of the Satukandav, the Mujahideen deployed ten BM-12 multiple rocket launchers, and placed ZGU-1 anti-aircraft guns on every height.
+To defend the approaches of Sata-Kandow, the Mujahideen deployed ten BM-12 multiple rocket launchers, and placed ZGU-1 anti-aircraft guns on every height.
 They had a plentiful supply of DShK machine guns, 75 and 82 mm recoilless rifles, and RPG-7 anti-tank rocket launchers.
 They also mined the opening of the pass to a depth of three kilometers, boasting that their position was impregnable.

 Following the failure of the negotiations, an attack was launched on 28 November.
 In order to discover the enemy positions, Soviet Colonel General Boris Gromov ordered that dummy paratroopers be dropped near the pass.
 When the Mujahideen opened fire, Soviet reconnaissance aircraft were able to pinpoint their positions and direct airstrikes against them.
 This was followed by a four-hour artillery barrage.

 The first ground attack was carried out on 29 November by a motorised rifle regiment.
 The attack quickly bogged down under heavy fire and Mujahideen counter-attacks, and the Soviet force withdrew after suffering severe casualties.

-On Gromov's orders, a new attack was launched on 1 December this time with an Airborne battalion and a battalion of Afghan Army commandos.
+On Gromov's orders, a new attack was launched on 1 December this time with an Airborne battalion and a battalion of the Afghan Commando Forces.
 These units succeeded in capturing the high ground above the pass.
 The Mujahideen, threatened with encirclement, beat a hasty retreat, abandoning most of their heavy weapons and equipment.